wpbean/Vertical-Sidebar-Menu-Block/readme.txt

 * **Child Items Separator**: Option to customize child items separator border visibility, width and color.
 * **Dedicated Support**: Get expert help whenever you need it, ensuring a smooth experience.

+<strong>WANT TO CONTRIBUTE TO THE PLUGIN? 🙋</strong>

+You may now contribute to the plugin on Github: <a href="https://github.com/wpbean/Vertical-Sidebar-Menu-Block" target="_blank" rel="">Vertical Sidebar Menu Block on Github</a>

 == Installation ==

 Follow these simple steps to install and use the Vertical Sidebar Menu Block on your WordPress site: